-David Bolton has already made in excess of £8.000 from his tailor made PC business programs with such customers as toy chain Carousel.
+David Bolton has already made in excess of £8,000 from his tailor made PC business programs with such customers as toy chain Carousel.
 But the "fairly academic" Croydon based entrepreneur is now set to write a program for general use.

 "I've usually written for specific uses," he told Express.
 "People use me because I can do it very quickly.
-Carousel were waiting months for a proon a ZX81 at the age of ten - but found it all too simplistic and has been working on MS-DOS for the last few years started off with some help from Amstrad and PC distributor Eltec He was programming which sponsored him with Amstrad hardware.
-Now ACE is writing a program which can link roving salesmen to their

-With the claim to being gramer to finish their software but they asked me to do it and I finished in a couple of weeks."
+Carousel were waiting months for a programer to finish their software but they asked me to do it and I finished in a couple of weeks."